daemonraco/drtools/docs/mock-routes.md

     ]
 }
 ```
-_Note:_ All this URIs will respond specified files on any request mehtod.
+_Note:_ All this URIs will respond specified files on any request method.

 ### By method
 If you want to respond all your files on any method, but `./simple-json.json` only